Escutche0n/Escutche0n.github.io/_posts/2019-10-14-printer-connect-uob.md

 	- university
 ---

-# How to Connect UOB Printers to your Macbook?
+# How to Connect UOB Printers to your MacBook

 > **Print via email** is available for occasional use.
 >